sarah-quinones/dynstack/README.md

 The stack wraps a buffer of bytes that it uses as a workspace.
 Allocating an array takes a chunk of memory from the stack, which can be reused once the array is dropped.

+# Features
+`std`: enables functions that allocate a memory buffer.
+`nightly`: enables a drop check eye patch for `DynArray` and enhances the `std` feature with an allocator api.

 # Examples
 ```rust